School Holiday Tips

 Asides from this, the remaining tasks are only limited by your child’s imagination.
 For a more detailed explanation follow below for Crayon box chronicles.

-2. Cardboard garage/ramp for toy cars
+Perfect for toy cars and vehicles

 Most likely to be a hit with the boys, although obviously, girls can enjoy car toys all the same!